bobbimanners/EightBall/README.md

 ### Arrays

+**_At present, only 1D arrays are supported, but this will be expanded in future releases._**

+#### Array Declaration and Initialization

 Arrays of byte and word may be declared as follows.
-The mandatory initializer is used to initialize all elements:
+The mandatory initializer is used to initialize the elements:

-    word myArray[100] = 1
+    word myArray[100] = {1, 2, 3}
+    byte storage[4] = {100, 200, 300, 200+200}

+Initializer lists must be no longer than the number of elements in the array.
+The following is an error:

+    word bad[3] = {1, 2, 3, 4}; ' INITIALIZER LIST TOO LONG!

+If the initializer list is shorter than the number of elements in the array then the remaining elements are set to zero.

+It is also possible to use string literals as array initializers.
+This is usually used with arrays of `byte` to initialize strings, for example:

+    byte msg[100] = "Please try again!"

+The array `msg` will be initialized to the character values of the string literal, and a null terminator will be appended.
+Because strings are null-terminated, the string initializer can be no longer than the array size *minus one*:

+    byte aa[4] = "ABC"; # Okay
-    byte storage[10] = 0
+    byte aa[4] = "ABCD"; # TOO LONG!

-**_At present, only 1D arrays are supported, but this will be expanded in future releases._**
+Finally, note that string literals may also be used to initialize `word` arrays:

+   word vals[10] = "ABCABCABC"

+#### Array Indexing

 Array elements begin from 0, so the array `storage` above has elements from 0 to 9.